+Depending on where you live, the cold winter months can cause more wear and tear to your new home than just about any other season of the year.
 Cold winter months can begin as early as October and remain long into May.
-According to the Insurance Information Institute (III), people can protect their houses from freezing temperatures and save quite a bit lot of money.
+According to the Insurance Information Institute (III), people can protect their houses from freezing temperatures and save quite a lot of money.
 In fact, winter storms are the third-largest cause of catastrophe losses.

+It's a constant challenge to keep the harsh elements outside while keeping things warm and comfortable inside—and not only that, without proper foresight in building your home, the weather can take a heavy toll over time, shortening the life of your roof, paint job and other protective features of your home.
 Even though you may not be building a new home anywhere near Mount Baker in Washington State, there are still some important design considerations for those planning to build a new home in any cold climate area.
-The following tips from The Plan Collection (www.theplancolleciton.com) could save you time and money.
+Here are some helpful tips for winter-proofing your new home.

 INSULATE, INSULATE, INSULATE